 ‘Tatakai wa kyo hajimarimasu’ (戦いは今日始まります) which translates into- ‘The fight begins today.’

 Tatakai also has the war kanji ‘Ikusa’ (戦) in it, which has the same meaning.
 The word Sentou (戦闘) also means fight or battle and also has the war kanji, along with the term ‘tataka’ (闘) kanji that means war.

 The word Tatakau (戦う) has a prominent Japanese kanji symbol ‘Ikusa’ (戦), which means fight, battle and war.
 While spelling it, it is done as TATAKAE which uses ‘Tataka’ (闘), which is a kanji symbol that also means fight.

 Tatakae can be translated into Fight!
 Go to fight!
 Strength!
 Go to battle!Now!Do it!

 So the term Tatakau (戦う) means ‘to fight’ as in a physical struggle or battle which is a very popular word used by the protagonist Eren from the hit anime Attack on Titan when he yells the word to himself, ‘tatakae’ (闘え) in a mirror.

 So, you see the term tatake [戦え] is actually an imperative form of the verb tatakau.
-It is a form which is mostly used by men to order someone to do something.
+It is a form that is mostly used by men to order someone to do something.

 To give you a clear example,